lucasdillmann/dynamic-query/README.md

 only, they aren't intended to be used as a template or something like that.

 ### Requirements
 The Dynamic Query library requires the JVM 17 or later to be used.
-When the project is Spring Boot based, version 3.0.0 or later of the framework is required.
+When the project is based on the Spring Boot, version 3.0.0 or later of the framework is required.

 ## Building a Dynamic Query expression